 Approval has been granted from 1 April 2020 to 30 June 2022, for the areas listed in this legal instrument: POCTA Regulation 38(2) Instrument (PDF - 291KB).

 The areas are shown in these maps:

 - POCTA Regulation 38(2) – Eastern Victoria Map (PDF - 3.7 MB)

 - POCTA Regulation 38(2) – Western Victoria Map (PDF - 2.5 MB)

 What are the conditions of releasing or disposing of animals trapped by leghold traps?

-To humanely destroy means causing the death of an animal by a means that results in immediate loss of consciousness and then death of the animal (without recovering consciousness).
+To humanely destroy means causing the death of an animal by a means that results in immediate loss of consciousness and then death without recovering consciousness.

 Any other animals, inadvertently caught in a trap, must be treated according to the relevant requirements below.